-Finance Manager
+European Finance Manager

 Mr. Hodgson qualified as a member of the Chartered Institute of Management Accountants in June 2003.
 His early career involved working for an Engineering and an Airport Management Company, followed by his entry into the Insurance industry in July 2005 and beginning his Management career within the RBS Group Financial Accounting department.
 After three years in the role, Mr. Hodgson moved to the position of Financial Controller with Aetna International in London where he spent a further five years.
 In August 2013 he joined Argus as Financial Controller before being made Finance Manager for Europe in October 2015.
+Mr Hodgson left the Company in January 2018 and Mr Ruiz was promoted to Finance Manager.